google/kf/samples/apps/jsessionid-lb/README.md

 # `JSESSIONID` Load Balancer

-This application acts as a sticky load balancer for HTTP sessions with a `JSESSIONID` cokie attached.
+This is an example application acts as a sticky load balancer for HTTP sessions with a `JSESSIONID` cookie attached.

 It works similarly to Cloud Foundry's gorouter package.
 If the application returns the cookie `JSESSIONID` then the load balancer appends a `__VCAP_ID__` cookie with the same